After the royal pomp, Trump's state visit turns to politics and a meeting with Starmer

 There are also potentially difficult conversations to be had over Ukraine and the Middle East.

 Starmer has played a major part in European efforts to shore up U.S. support for Ukraine.
 Trump has expressed frustration with Russian President Vladimir Putin but has not made good on threats to impose new sanctions on Russia for shunning peace negotiations.
-As he left Washington for the U.K. on Tuesday, Trump appeared to put the onus on Ukrainian President Volodymyr Zelenskyy, saying, “He's going to have to make a deal.”
+On Tuesday, Trump appeared to put the onus on Ukrainian President Volodymyr Zelenskyy, saying, “He's going to have to make a deal.”

 Last week’s Russian drone incursion into NATO member Poland drew strong condemnation from European NATO allies, and pledges of more planes and troops for the bloc’s eastern flank.
 Trump played down the incident’s severity, musing that it “ could have been a mistake. ”